jordoncm/web-application-scaffolding/readme.md

 develop a full web based application.

-The scaffolding selects a couple basic tools to help ease the process of compiling and deploying CSS nd Javascript for a production application.
+The scaffolding selects a couple basic tools to help ease the process of compiling and deploying CSS and Javascript for a production application.
 The scaffolding was designed to be simple and easy to customize and extend;
 `readme.md` files can be found throughout the folder structure explaining the purpose of each part of the scaffolding.